kjhass/PublicKB/Database/mysql-rdbs-faqs.md

   "sticky": true
 }}}

-### Audience
+### AudienceC
-This article is to support customers of Relational DB Service, CenturyLink's database-as-a-service product.
+Customers of Relational DB Service, CenturyLink's database-as-a-service product.
 The responses in this FAQ document are specific MySQL-compatible Relational DB.

 ### Frequently Asked Questions
 **Q: How will I connect to my MySQL instance?**